laurabernardy/Multilingual-Wordle/README.md

 # WannabeWordle

-An (I must admit: ugly) clone of the word guessing game [wordle](https://www.powerlanguage.co.uk/wordle/) in german language (WannabeWordle == "Möchtegern Wordle").
+An (I must admit: ugly, but working!) clone of the word guessing game [wordle](https://www.powerlanguage.co.uk/wordle/) in german language (WannabeWordle == "Möchtegern Wordle").
 It's a bloody beginner project, therefore it's written in python.
 Also there is an executable for win, mac and linux.
 An english or multilingual version and a web app is planned (yeah, i want to learn Typescript.).

 # Get started